How to Use Remote Control in Neat Pulse

 You can choose from three remote control permission settings:

-By default, devices are set to Always Allow, but administrators can modify this setting to enhance security and better match organizational policies.
+By default, devices are set to Always allowed, however, administrators can modify this setting to enhance security and better match organizational policies.

 Note: If remote control is disallowed during an active session, the session will continue until manually terminated by the user.
 Subsequent remote control attempts will be blocked as expected.